Francoist Spain

-Overview
+Establishment

 On 1 October 1936, Franco was formally recognised as Caudillo of Spain—the Spanish equivalent of the Italian Duce and the German Führer—by the Junta de Defensa Nacional (National Defense Junta), which governed the territories occupied by the Nationalists.
 In April 1937, Franco assumed control of the Falange Española de las JONS, then led by Manuel Hedilla, who had succeeded José Antonio Primo de Rivera, who was executed in November 1936 by the Republican government.
 He merged it with the Carlist Comunión Tradicionalista to form the Falange Española Tradicionalista y de las JONS.
 The sole legal party of Francoist Spain, it was the main component of the Movimiento Nacional (National Movement).
 The Falangists were concentrated at local government and grassroot level, entrusted with harnessing the Civil War's momentum of mass mobilisation through their auxiliaries and trade unions by collecting denunciations of enemy residents and recruiting workers into the trade unions.
 While there were prominent Falangists at a senior government level, especially before the late 1940s, there were higher concentrations of monarchists, military officials and other traditional conservative factions at those levels.
 However, the Falange remained the sole party.

-The Francoists took control of Spain through a comprehensive and methodical war of attrition (guerra de desgaste) which involved the imprisonment and executions of Spaniards suspected of supporting the values promoted by the Republic: regional autonomy, liberal or social democracy, free elections, socialist leanings, women's rights, and voting rights.
+The Francoists took control of Spain through a comprehensive and methodical war of attrition (guerra de desgaste) which involved the imprisonment and executions of Spaniards found guilty of supporting the values promoted by the Republic: regional autonomy, liberal or social democracy, free elections, socialist leanings, and women's rights, including the vote.
 The right-wing considered these "enemy elements" to comprise an "anti-Spain" that was the product of Bolsheviks and a "Judeo-Masonic conspiracy".
 The latter allegation pre-dated Falangism, having evolved after the Reconquista of the Iberian Peninsula from the Islamic Moors.
-Falangist founder, Jose Antonio Primo de Rivera, had a more tolerant position than the Nazis in Germany, as the small size of the Jewish community in Spain at the time did not favor the development of strong antisemitism.
-Primo de Rivera saw the solution to the "Jewish problem" in Spain as simple: the conversion of the Jews to Catholicism.
+Falangist founder Jose Antonio Primo de Rivera had a more tolerant position than the National Socialists in Germany.
+This was influenced by the small size of the Jewish community in Spain at the time that did not favor the development of strong antisemitism.
+Primo de Rivera saw the solution to the "Jewish problem" in Spain as simple: the conversion of Jews to Catholicism.

 At the end of the Spanish Civil War, according to the regime's own figures there were more than 270,000 men and women held in prisons and some 500,000 had fled into exile.
 Large numbers of those captured were returned to Spain or interned in Nazi concentration camps as stateless enemies.
 Between six and seven thousand exiles from Spain died in Mauthausen.
-It has been estimated that more than 200,000 Spaniards died in the first years of the dictatorship from 1940 to 1942 as a result of execution or hunger and disease related to the conflict.
+It has been estimated that more than 200,000 Spaniards died in the first years of the dictatorship from 1940 to 1942 as a result of political persecution, hunger and disease related to the conflict.